cljung/B2C-devdiv/federation/README.md

 # B2C Federation with AzureAD

-This sample shows how to quickly setup federation using the [B2C Powershell Module](https://github.com/cljung/AzureAD-B2C-scripts) that exists in this repo.
-The documentation for how to configure [federation with Azure AD](https://docs.microsoft.com/en-us/azure/active-directory-b2c/identity-provider-azure-ad-single-tenant-custom) is available here, but this github repor will show you how to do it via script.
+This sample shows how to quickly setup federation using the B2C Powershell Module that exists in [this repo](https://github.com/cljung/AzureAD-B2C-scripts).
+The documentation for how to configure federation with Azure AD is available [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/identity-provider-azure-ad-single-tenant-custom), but this github repo will show you how to do it via script.

 ![AzureAD Claims Provider selectcion](/media/fed-page-1.png)